 The remedies available in unfair dismissal cases are more than merely compensation.
 Claimants can be reinstated to former roles or re-engaged on different terms.
-In this article, we look at the recent Supreme Court decision in McBride v Scottish Police Authority, where an Employment Tribunal ordered that an unfairly dismissed claimant be reinstated to her role but with the same restriction in duties that applied prior to her dismissal.
+In this article, we look at the recent Supreme Court decision in McBride v Scottish Police Authority, where an Employment Tribunal ordered that a claimant who had been subject to unfair dismissal be reinstated to her role but with the same restriction in duties that applied prior to her dismissal.

 The facts of the case